-Please don't feel that telephone calls are necessary or encouraged.
+Telephone calls are not necessary or encouraged.
 Letters are the best way to communicate.
 Campers look forward to receiving them each day and reread them often.
 However, to accommodate campers and parents who need to touch base by phone, we ask you to adhere to the following procedures:

-- 1. PHONE CALLS: In order to allow the most flexibility within their schedules, senior campers will be scheduled for (3) weekend time periods prior to the start of camp to conduct their phone calls.
+- 1. Phone Calls: In order to allow the most flexibility within their schedules, senior campers will be scheduled for (3) weekend time periods prior to the start of camp to conduct their phone calls.
 These calls will be scheduled in 90-minute blocks.
 Please expect the call sometime within that 90-minute window, not at a specific time.
 You will receive further information with exact dates and timing in late Spring. - 2.
-TIME LIMIT: All phone calls are limited to 10 minutes.
+Time Limit: All phone calls are limited to 10 minutes.
 While there is often lots to say, we must be considerate of other campers and parents who are eager to speak with each other. - 3.
-FREQUENCY OF CALLS: Campers and parents can speak up to 3 times over the 7 weeks of camp.
-More frequent telephone contact would disrupt campers and their summer experience. - 4.
-EMERGENCIES OR SPECIAL SITUATIONS: If an emergency or special situation necessitates an immediate call, please call and speak with the Senior Camp Director, or if after office hours, leave a message.
-After 9:00pm, our lines are answered by an answering machine and will be checked regularly until midnight by the Senior OD.
-Please do not call after 9:00pm unless there is a true emergency. - 5.
-BIRTHDAY PHONE CALLS: If your child has a birthday during the summer, please call or email the Senior Camp Director in advance to set up to set up a special birthday phone call. - 6.
-Campers are not allowed to call from pay phones or staff cell phones when on trips outside of camp unless it is an emergency.
+Frequency of Calls: Campers and parents can speak up to 3 times over the 7 weeks of camp.
+More frequent telephone contact would disrupt campers and their summer experience.

+- 4. Emergencies or Special Situations: If an emergency or special situation necessitates an immediate call, please call and speak with our Summer Office Manager, or if after office hours, leave a message.
+After 9 p.m., our lines are answered by voicemail and will be checked regularly until midnight by the Senior On Duty.
+Please do not call after 9 p.m. unless there is a true emergency. - 5.
+Birthday Phone Calls: If your camper has a birthday during the summer, please call our office in advance to set up a special birthday phone call. - 6.
+Calls on Trips: Campers are not allowed to call from pay phones or staff cell phones when on trips outside of camp unless it is an emergency.